 The pelvic floor is a set of muscles that supports pelvic organs, such as the bladder and bowel.
 These muscles aid urinary control, continence, and sexual function.

 Kegel exercises focus on tightening and holding the muscles that control urine flow.
-This exercise is suitable for men and women.

 - Sit in a comfortable position, close the eyes, and visualize the muscles that can stop urine flow.

 - Tighten these muscles as much as possible.

 - Hold this position for 3–5 seconds.
 It should feel as though the muscles are lifting up as a result of the squeezing.

 - Release the muscles and rest for several seconds.

 People can vary this exercise by doing it while standing, lying down, or crouching on all fours.

 This rapid movement helps the pelvic floor muscles respond quickly.